IMERSS/inat-components/README.md

 ## Local dev env

+### Demo code

 Let's start with running your local dev environment.

-Ro run the application, do this:
+To run the demo application, do this:

-- check out this repo and navigate to the root folder in your terminal.
-Run:
+- check out this repo and navigate to the root folder in your terminal, then run:
+- `nvm install` (or `nvm use`) to get the right node version
 - `yarn install`
-- `nvm install` (or `nvm use`) to get the right node version
 - `yarn boot`
+- `yarn build`
 - `yarn dev`

-In this repo, look at `apps/standalone/src/index.tsx`.
-This example does a "live" version of the script.
-For development purposes, it bypasses the need for separate data files and calls the iNat API directly.
-To do that, it defines a config file of the iNat taxons, places and features that it wants to display.
-See: `apps/standalone/src/inat.config.json`.
-That contains the details about what particular iNaturalist taxons you want, as well as which features and their settings you want to display.

 That'll open up a browser in dev mode where you can play around with the code and see how it works.
+It's loading the content of `apps/demo`.

 > Please note that due to an issue with [Rollup](https://github.com/rollup/plugins/issues/1466), shared code between the `inat-components` and `inat-components-utils` packages (found in the `/packages` folder) is actually stored in the root `shared/` folder.
 That is copied into 2 separate `src/__shared/` folders within each package during dev mode, so don't edit the code there!
 Always edit the code in the root shared/ folder or your changes will be lost.
+Does this suck?
+Yes it does.

-### Standalone app
+### Standalone version

-It's called "standalone" because you can use that package to generate the CSS and JS needed to embed the script into your own site.
-See the [apps README](./apps/standalone/README.md) for more information.

-> This will be deprecated in v2.0.0.
-Instead, we're going to publish a `dist/standalone.min.js` script in @imerss/inat-components
-> which can use be used to do the same thing - only with more flexibility.
+A second way to run things locally is with the _standalone_ version.
+This is actually just a simple, single HTML page that links to a standalone version of the script (a single JS file, pre-bundled with everything you need).
+You can then use simple JS + CSS to pass in whatever values you need to configure the application.
+For mo

 ## Changelog